kermitt2/biblio-glutton/doc/Build-Databases.md

 Expect this to take hours: the works entity of the snapshot is around 620 GB compressed, holding 510 million records of which about 105 million are Open Access with a DOI.

+##### Keeping the links current

+The Crossref gap and daily updates fill in the open access links for the DOIs they bring in, so coverage does not drift behind the metadata between snapshots.
+Nothing to configure: the DOIs of each batch are resolved against OpenAlex, 100 per call, on their own thread so the Crossref fetching is not held up.

+That filter is not gated behind a paid plan, and the cost is small -- 100,000 new DOIs in a day is 1,000 calls, about a tenth of the free daily allowance.
+If OpenAlex is unreachable a chunk is retried with a growing pause and then dropped, which never fails the Crossref update; whatever was dropped is picked up by the next snapshot load.
+Watch `openAccess_*_dropped_dois` in the metrics if you want to know whether that is happening.

 ##### Topping up from the OpenAlex API

 `--since` fetches only the works updated on or after a date, for keeping an existing database